Shrek 4-D: Other releases

-Also the 3-D re-release short film was shown before the 3-D family films in 2011–2012 such as Kung Fu Panda 2, Puss in Boots, and Madagascar 3: Europe's Most Wanted in the UK.

 It was also released on August 28, 2012, as part of Shrek's Thrilling Tales DVD and DreamWorks Spooky Stories Blu-ray.

 Ride overview

 Queue

 In the Universal Studios parks, guests wait outside the building (housed in a soundstage) where they watch various clips from the first Shrek film running on a loop.
 The queue also includes multiple posters for fake advertisements for attractions in the Kingdom of Duloc.
 Guests then enter a dungeon in Duloc where the storyline for the attraction will be revealed.

 At Warner Bros.
 Movie World, the queue began outside the Roxy Theatre and wrapped around the left-hand side of the building into the alleyway.
 Guests were ushered into the pre-show room where they were given a pair of 3D glasses.
 A similar set-up occurred at Movie Park Germany.

 Pre-show

 Participants are given their "OgreVision" 3-D Goggles as they enter a dungeon-like room with two giant television screens on either side.
 While loading the pre-showroom attraction presenters commonly tell jokes to encourage people to move closer to each other in order to fit the capacity audience in the room.
 The pre-show begins with the Three Little Pigs, Gingy, and Pinocchio revealing that Lord Farquaad has kidnapped them and is holding them in Castle Duloc's dungeon.
 Gingy flees in the middle of the explanation.
 The Magic Mirror begins to summarize the story of what happened before (i.e. the first Shrek film) by stating "A long time ago, in a galaxy far, far away..." as a spoof on Star Wars.
 When he is chastised, he quickly responds, "Sorry...I've been feeling really spaced out lately...".
 After the Mirror finishes, Farquaad appears and states that he intends to torture the fairytale creatures as well as the audience in order to find Shrek and Fiona.
 The monitor screen later shows a test card with Lord Farquaad in the center.
 The Mirror then warns the audience about safety.
 In the Hollywood version, the 2015 refurbishment added Donkey appeared in audio animatronic form and interacted with the guests.
 With the addition of Donkey, the pre show was shorter in which it did not feature the recap of the story.
 Everything else was the same.
 In the Japan version, the Mirror tells the audience to put on their goggles.
 The cinema doors are then opened and guests take their seats in the theatre.